 Dates for upcoming events:

-Congrats to our two basketball teams on reaching the League finals.
-Also a tremendous performance by our debating team on winning their quarter final We are very proud of all involved.
-Our school soccer team had their first match of their league today and got off to a great start with a win over Ticknevin.
+Congrats to our two basketball teams on winning their respective League finals.
+We are so proud of the girls and boys who showed great commitment, skill and determination in their games.
+Also a tremendous performance by our debating team on winning their semi final v Straffan and we are now looking forward to the final on 1st March.
+We are very proud of all involved.
+Our school soccer team are now two wins from two games and up next is match v Moone.
 The children enjoyed the Biodiversity and Road Safety workshops.
 Our green flag committee children were involved in the planting of a Rowan tree (mountain ash) and a birch tree at the back of the school.

 We are now taking applications for enrolment in St. Patrick’s, for September 2018 Please contact the school ( phone no 045 432446) if you have a child or know someone who has a child whom they wish to enroll for September 2018.